emmasarge/gallery/README.md

 ### Requirements ###

-* an IDE , I used GitPod.
+* an IDE like GitPod.
-* PIP, for Python packages.
+* pip, for Python packages.
 * Python3
 * Git for version control.
 * Stripe (account, test keys and webhooks) as a secure payment platform.
 * AWS cloud storage and an S3 bucket for online backup of static files.
-* Email account, I used Gmail.
+* Email account, I used gmail.

 <a name="locald"></a>